poee/lol/pages/read/apple.md

 > But we're thinking in a way, you see, that disconnects the intelligence from the rocks.
 >
 > Where there are rocks, watch out, watch out!
+>
-> <br />Because the rocks are going eventually to come alive.
+> Because the rocks are going eventually to come alive.

 <attr>Alan Watts</attr>